 A: Project370 is aware that a previous campaign (totally unrelated to Project370 or any of its officers or volunteers) in 2014 failed to meet its target.
 The lesson drawn was that no such project could be successful on public donations alone ( you are welcome to please prove us wrong!).
 Furthermore, there needed to be formal structures and full accountability in place - which is the only manner in which we would have established Project370 in any case.
 Lastly, a targeted marketing and donation campaign has been planned with the assistance of marketing specialists.
 So we have accountability, transparency, a formal legal structure, technical expertise and a thoroughly worked-out plan of action.

 Q: What if you never get enough money to go to sea - who gets my donation?

 A: A valid question.
 We built it - we cannot force the world to make it happen.
 In the unlikely event that insufficient donations are found to complete the task we have set, then any and all donations to that point will nevertheless go towards flight safety.
-Project370's charter states such funds are to go to ICAO for the furtherance of over water tracking technology to be used on civilian airliners.
+Project370's charter states such funds are to go to ICAO or any other non-profit entity for the furtherance of over water tracking technology to be used on civilian airliners.
 So either way, you are contributing to the improvement of aviation safety through your donation.